 |

-At the request of a number of customers, we've been experimenting with a
+At the request of customers, we've experimented with a

-quick attach and detach method for removal during the summer.
+quick attach-detach method for removal of grips for summer.

-providing this information for those competent tinkerers who just have to
+We are just providing this for those competent tinkerers who want to know

 This technique can be used only on the following models: